liangxioss/gitskills/README.md

 # gitskills
   I'm learing git
   hello world
- learning git is happy
+ learning git is a happy thing
- you happy you do ang go
+ you happy you do ang gos
+find songthing happy